 Humor has been shown to help grab consumer’s attention and increase brand recall.
-At the same time, humor makes consumers regard your brand as more trustworthy and human.
 If that wasn’t enough incentive, humor can also break down the growing consumer weariness around traditional sales tactics — especially tactics they feel contribute to the over-commercialization of the holidays.

 From pop-culture references to puns and jokes, your signs’ graphics are a great place to promote humor for a variety of marketing goals.
 Metrics like brand recall and trust can inspire repeat sales and loyal customers when nurtured beyond the holiday season.

 Signs that ask questions immediately capture the attention of those passing by.
 Similar to using second-person language, the viewer instantly shifts into an engaged mindset, considering their response to the question at hand.

 Use graphics like window decals, digital signage and point-of-sale displays to ask pertinent questions.
 Tie your queries in with the holiday season, prompting shoppers to think about gifts, products and merchandise in a new way and setting up your retail store as the answer.